-- A. Rationale: I will assign weekly quizzes for three reasons. - 1.
+- A. Rationale: I will assign quizzes for three reasons. - 1.
 First, while I will provide informal, oral feedback during class discussions, I do not want the first formal feedback that you receive to be your graded midterm or final exam. - 2.
 Second, I want you to approach the material actively. - 3.
-Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current and "connected" to the material. - B. Format: Most quizzes will be comprised of five to ten multiple choice questions.
-A few may entail drafting a roughly 300 to 500-word essay.
-These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment."
+Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current and "connected" to the material.

-- C. Blackboard: You will complete the quizzes on the course Blackboard site.
-They are not timed.
-But they are designed to take approximately 20 minutes for you to complete. - D. Due Date: A quiz is due by 11:59 PM on almost every Saturday of the semester.
-See the schedule of deliverables at the end of this Syllabus.
-There is no quiz due during the mid-semester break on October 21.
-There is no quiz due October 7 during the midterm exam period. - E. Feedback: We will review the quiz in Tuesday's class and/or I will post a feedback memo. - F. Coverage: These weekly quizzes are primarily meant to test basic understanding of legal principles covered at about the time of the quiz.
+- B. Format: Most quizzes will be comprised of five to ten multiple choice questions.
+A few may entail drafting a roughly 300 to 500 word essay.
+These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. Submission: You will submit your quiz answers through the course CANVAS site).
+The quizzes are not timed.
+But they are designed to take less than 20 minutes to complete. - D. Due Date: A quiz is due by 11:59 PM on most Sundays of the semester.
+See the schedule of deliverables at the end of this Syllabus (in Section XVII).
+There is no quiz due during either the mid-semester break or the midterm exam period. - E. Feedback: We will review the quiz in the following Tuesday's class and/or I will post a feedback memo. - F. Coverage: I have designed these weekly quizzes to test basic understanding of legal principles covered at about the time of the quiz.
 They are simpler than questions on the midterm and final exams that require more analysis. - G. Grading: I will grade the quizzes.
 The ten quizzes, in the cumulative, comprise 30% of your total course grade (90 of 300 points).
 Therefore, each quiz is worth 9 points, 3% of your total course grade (300 points).